Blues on Highway 401

 And have the wind upon my back

-I am just a poor curator
+You see, I'm just a poor curator

 Creating’s hard for me